-Other policy solutions discussed at both the federal and state levels are vouchers for low-income students, educational savings accounts, and parents trigger laws.
-Vouchers (currently implemented in Washington DC Public Schools) give low-income students an allotted amount of money to attend a private school of their choice for chance to get out of their current failing assigned school.
-Education savings accounts have been implemented in many states like Indiana, Arizona, and most recently, Nevada.
-These accounts are given to each student and typically hold the amount of money spent per pupil.
-Parents are given autonomy on how they use the money, whether for homeschooling (funding limited), private, charter, or even their assigned district school.
-Lastly, is the parent trigger law allows parents whose children are in a failing school to sign petitions to flip that school into a charter school.
+There have been many proposed solutions, ranging from national standards set for the entire country, to more individualized education such as magnet schools, private schools, charter schools and homeschooling.
+Some other proposals at the state and federal levels are vouchers for low-income students, educational savings accounts, and parent trigger laws.
+Vouchers, which have currently been implemented in fifteen states and Washington, D.C., give low-income students an amount of money to attend a private school of their choice if their current school is failing.
+Education savings accounts have been implemented in states such as Indiana and Arizona, and parents are given autonomy on how they use the money, whether it be for homeschooling, charter and private schools, or even their assigned school.
+The parent trigger law allows parents whose children are in a failing school to sign a petition to flip that school into a charter school.